 At the Rialto, merchandise was unloaded, sorted, packaged, shipped and traded.
 Expeditions were negotiated to explore new far-away places where to source more legendary goods for their clients all over Europe.
 Venetian merchants not only imported spices but created their own mixtures, which they sold all over Europe, accompanied by “marketing folders” and recipe booklets.
 In short, the Merchants made most of their money with the spice trade accounting for more than 70% of income in town.
 Thus, the facades in Venice, the architecture everyone marvels at were usually financed by income from the spice trade.

 Usually, the Merchants brought plants and their seeds, if available, with them back to Venice.
 Some plants were handed over to state-financed experimental gardens, in particular to the Giardino Botanico – National Botanical Garden in Padua, created in 1545, while others were cultivated in the gardens of Venice.
 Below you can see what remains of one of these lush gardens today – read more in my post When Spices Were Growing in Venice.

-During their decade-long trips, the Venetian spice merchants came across Ayurvedic dishes and traditional Chinese medicine in the 10th century.
+Now that we are at the topic, we should recall a few more facts of this special culinary heritage.
+Venetian spice merchants, on their voyages to the Near and Far East, came across Ayurvedic recipes for health and traditional Chinese medicine in the 10th century.
 Marco Polo wasn’t even first to travel along the silk road to China.
-But Venice was also a province of Byzantium and her cooking style and choice of ingredients were influenced from the beginning by ancient Greek dishes.
+Second, it certainly helped that Venice, in the beginning, was a province of Byzantium, so her cooking style and choice of ingredients were influenced by ancient Greek dishes.